In-patient luxury rehab center in Thailand

 20 Different addiction types: from drug addiction to porn addiction

-Reading time: 15 mins
+Reading time: 17 mins

 Variety of pills on red background

-What are Physical addictions?
+What is Physical addictions?

+Physical addiction refers to disorders characterized by chronic or persistent use of tolerance-forming drugs and addictive substances.
 The main types of physical addiction are alcohol addiction, tobacco addiction, opioid addiction, marijuana addiction, and cocaine addiction.
-Factors that contribute to the development of physical addictions include family history, peer pressure, mental health problems, imbalances in neurotransmitters, and attempts to increase productivity or deal with certain emotions.
+The main reasons of physical addiction include family history, peer pressure, existing mental health problems, neurotransmitter imbalances in the brain, and attempts to increase productivity or deal with certain emotions.
+The main treatment methods for physical addictions are counseling and detox.

 woman in a black hat smocking cigarette